-To present to Council a proposed development permit with variances for a coach house at 1160 Sinclair Street and to summarize relevant guidelines and regulations, neighbourhood input, and staff analysis.
+To present to Council a revised development permit for a coach house at 1160 Sinclair Street and to summarize relevant guidelines and regulations, neighbourhood input, and staff analysis.

 2.0 Legislation/Bylaw/Policy

 Provincial Legislation

 The Local Government Act allows the designation of Development Permit Areas (DPAs) for the purpose of establishing objectives for the form and character of intensive residential development, and for protection of development from hazardous conditions.